jisaacks/one-extension/README.md

 A small gem to enforce exclusion (or inclusion) of *.html* in your rails app routes.

-If SEO is of any importance to your application you probably don't want *path* and *path****.html*** returning the same content as Google will treat them as seperate pages.
+If SEO is of any importance to your application you probably don't want *path* and *path.html* returning the same content as Google will treat them as seperate pages.

-Installing this gem will enforce only one route, and redirect all requests to the other
+This gem will enforce only one route, and redirect all requests to the other

 ### Installation